srus/web-kickstartvenv/README.md

 ## Project deployment

-Move to the same path as this file and run: `./bin/build.sh`
+Move to the same path as this file and run: `./bin/build.sh`.
+And don't forget to **use the same name for your virtualenv and your project directory**.

 ## Directory structure